The guide to great swimming spots in central Stockholm

 Beautiful summertime favourite

 Vinterviken's swimming place is a real summer draw with beautiful views over the bay.
 Most swimmers jump into the water from the jetty, but there's also a little sandy beach hidden away.
+The rocks above are a great spot for a picnic spot.

 Diving platform, cliffs and sandy beach south of the city